Lohith848/Lohith848/README.md

 # 💫 About Me:
 Hi, I'm Lohith, a student exploring tech, AI.
 I enjoy building practical projects such as games, automation tools, and AI-powered applications.
-I am currently developing Cyrus, my personal AI assistant .
 I like learning new technologies by turning ideas into working projects and improving them step by step while strengthening my programming and problem-solving skills.<br><br>

 ## 🌐 Socials: